Jake-Hlavaty/Phillies_Interview/README.md

 3) Ensure imports are correct
 4) Run program and note the table / plot outputs

+In case of trouble and for reference, links to program outputs are presented below:

 [Sample DF Output](https://imgur.com/obkTN6a)

 [Average Salary of top 125](https://imgur.com/vWghZgN)